-Key objective for the year was to further stabilise the three SW schools and to manage the impact of covid.
+Key objective for the year was to further stabilise the three SW schools and welcome Avanti Grange and Meadows into our Trust.

 Public benefit

 The Directors confirm that they have referred to the guidance contained in the Charity Commission's general guidance on Public Benefit when reviewing the Academy Trust's aim and objectives and in planning future activities.
 The Directors consider that the Academy Trust's aims are demonstrably to the public benefit.